Copertina di Patricia Barber Verse

 Forse Verse è un album piú adatto ai mutamenti climatici autunnali, che non a queste assolate giornate ormai estive.
 Ciò non toglie che si tratta di un bel disco, grazie soprattutto alla raffinatezza e alla poesia dell'interprete.

-Elenco tracce testi e video
+Tracce testi video

 04 Pieces (05:35)